carlor/antimander/ssm/README.md

     {vert0 weight} {vert0 number of neighbors} {neighbor 0} {neighbor 1} ...
     ...

+You can use `shp2ssm` to generate a graph like this.

 Run `ssm` thus, with `divs` as the number of districts desired: